AdobeDocs/audience-manager.de-DE/help/using/dil/dil-instance-methods.md

 >[!NOTE]
 >
 >Sie können andere API-Aufrufe an diese Methode verketten. [!UICONTROL DIL] Schreibt außerdem kodierte Daten in ein Zielcookie.
-Beispielsweise werden Leerzeichen als `%20` und Semikolons kodiert `%3B`.
+For example, spaces are encoded as `%20` and semicolons as `%3B`.

 **Antwort**

-Gibt das API-Objekt der aktuellen [!UICONTROL DIL] Instanz zurück.
+Returns the API object of the current [!UICONTROL DIL] instance.

 **Beispielcode**